aws/aws-cdk/design/continuous-delivery.md

 1. **bootstrap**: manually pre-provision resources required to deploy CDK apps into this environment (such as an S3 bucket, ECR repository and various IAM roles that trust the central deployment account).
 2. **source**: the code is pulled from a source repository (e.g. CodeCommit, GitHub or S3), like any other app.
 3. **build**: compiles the CDK app code into an executable program (user-defined).
 4. **synthesis**: invokes the compiled executable to produce a [cloud assembly](https://github.com/aws/aws-cdk/blob/master/design/cloud-assembly.md) from the app.
-It includes a CloudFormation template for each stack and asset sources (docker images, s3 files, etc) that must be prepared and published to the asset store in each environment that consumes them.
+It includes a CloudFormation template for each stack and asset sources (docker images, s3 files, etc) that must be packaged and published to the asset store in each environment that consumes them.
 5. **mutate**: update stack(s) required by the pipeline.
 This includes pipeline resources and other auxiliary resources such as regional replication buckets.
 These stacks are limited to 50KiB and are not allowed to use assets, so they can be deployed without bootstrapping resources.
-6. **publish**: prepare and publish all assets to asset stores (S3 bucket, ECR repository) so they can be consumed.
+6. **publish**: package and publish all assets to asset stores (S3 bucket, ECR repository) so they can be consumed.
 7. **deploy**: stage(s), stacks are deployed to the various environments through some orchestration process (e.g. deploy first to this region, run these canaries, wait for errors, continue to the next stage, etc).

 NOTE: The deployment phase can include any number of stack deployment actions.
 Each deployment action is responsible deploy a single stack, along with any assets it references.